danielaparker/jsoncons/doc/ref/basic_json_content_handler.md

 Returns `true` if the consumer wishes to receive more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.

-(12) Writes a byte string value.
+(12) Writes a non-negative integer value.
 Returns `true` if the consumer wishes to receive more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.

-(13) Writes a non-negative integer value.
+(13) Writes a signed integer value.
 Returns `true` if the consumer wishes to receive more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.

-(14) Writes a signed integer value.
+(14) Writes a half precision floating point value.
 Returns `true` if the consumer wishes to receive more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.

-(15) Writes a floating point value.
+(15) Writes a double precision floating point value.
 Returns `true` if the consumer wishes to receive more events, `false` otherwise.
 Throws a [ser_error](ser_error.md) on parse errors.